Rockets of Today

 • Long March 5, 9, and 10: probably governmental only, I’m guessing survivor.

-• Amur: winner if they get reusability to work.
+• Amur: winner (by Russian standards) if they get reusability to work.

 • H: survivor, governmental role.

-• GSLV: survivor, until replaced with RLV (which could be a winner).
+• LVM3: survivor (RLV could be a winner).

 Now, small rockets.

-• Pegasus and Minotaur: loser (yeah, Northrop/Orbital is fucked).
+• Pegasus and Minotaur: loser (yeah, Northrop’s Orbital Sciences branch is cooked).

 • LauncherOne: I previously said they’d “look like a winner for a while“ but “may fail to make profit.”
 Now they’ve lost everything a company can lose.